stefanprodan/swarmprom/README.md

 * With automatic HTTPS certificate generation.
 * A Docker Swarm network `traefik-public`.
-* Filtering to only serve containers with a tag `traefik-public`.
+* Filtering to only serve containers with a label `traefik.constraint-label=traefik-public`.

 ### Instructions